KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 The first thing I did was spend some time looking at different TIL implementations hosted on GitHub.
 My intention was not to adopt another person's solution outright, but to get a general idea of what approaches people had taken, and perhaps, why.
 Ultimately, I wanted to take code apart and go through my own process of discovery and learning, so that I would fully understand how what I was using worked.
 I also wanted to create an implementation unique to my own needs, including features incorporated specifically for 100 Days of Code.

-The upside of looking at different TIL implementations and trying them out right away was that it got me experimenting.
+The upside of looking at different TIL implementations was that I immediately began to experiment and problem solve by creating my own versions.
 The downside was that I overlooked a potentially important performance issue.
-See the "[What I Learned About Performance](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#what-i-learned-about-performance)" section for more information about that.
+See the "[What I Learned About Performance](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#what-i-learned-about-performance)" section later in this blog post for more information about that.

 I considered four major approaches implemented in Python: